Heraldry: National styles

-Germanic heraldries
+Germanic heraldry

 German-Nordic heraldry

 The coat of arms of Mikkeli, a city of South Savo, Finland, has been drawn up in honour of the headquarters of the Finnish Army led by Marshal C. G. E. Mannerheim; this was stationed in the city during the Winter War, the Continuation War and the Lapland War.
 The coat of arms was originally used without the Mannerheim Cross, and is the third coat of arms affixed to the city.

 Coats of arms in Germany, the Nordic countries, Estonia, Latvia, the Czech lands and northern Switzerland generally change very little over time.
 Marks of difference are very rare in this tradition, as are heraldic furs.
 One of the most striking characteristics of German-Nordic heraldry is the treatment of the crest.
 Often, the same design is repeated in the shield and the crest.
 The use of multiple crests is also common.
 The crest is rarely used separately as in British heraldry, but can sometimes serve as a mark of difference between different branches of a family.
 Torse is optional.
 Heraldic courtoisie is observed: that is, charges in a composite shield (or two shields displayed together) usually turn to face the centre.

 Coats consisting only of a divided field are somewhat more frequent in Germany than elsewhere.

 Dutch heraldry

 The Low Countries were great centres of heraldry in medieval times.
 One of the famous armorials is the Gelre Armorial or Wapenboek, written between 1370 and 1414.
 Coats of arms in the Netherlands were not controlled by an official heraldic system like the two in the United Kingdom, nor were they used solely by noble families.
 Any person could develop and use a coat of arms if they wished to do so, provided they did not usurp someone else's arms, and historically, this right was enshrined in Roman Dutch law.
 As a result, many merchant families had coats of arms even though they were not members of the nobility.
-These are sometimes referred to as burgher arms, and it is thought that most arms of this type were adopted while the Netherlands was a republic (1581–1806).
+These are sometimes referred to as burgher arms, and it is thought that most arms of this type were adopted whilst the Netherlands was a republic (1581–1806).
 This heraldic tradition was also exported to the erstwhile Dutch colonies.
 Dutch heraldry is characterised by its simple and rather sober style, and in this sense, is closer to its medieval origins than the elaborate styles which developed in other heraldic traditions.